Williamwu277/Miseri/README.md

 # miseri

-A for-fun discord bot
+A for-fun discord bot with an attempt at an esolang and competitive programming tricks.

-Created for no whatever reason, miseri can do a few fun tricks such as data generation for competitive programming :D

 Call ``$help`` for a list of commands

-The command ``$miseri-$`` can be used to do some cool stuff with miseri :) Just follow up with two \`\`\` and whatever commands you want executed in between them for the interpreter to run them.
+The command ``$miseri-$`` can be used to do some cool stuff.
+Just follow up with two \`\`\` and whatever commands you want executed in between them for the interpreter to run them.

 If you are having trouble with ``$miseri-$``, ``$example`` can provide an example of its use: such as